-Tutor Richard Myhill Contact: 0113 235 4824 Email: richard.myhill@ucleeds.ac.uk Richard has recently joined University Centre Leeds and has taught leadership and management in another local college; including business, enterprise and marketing.
-Richard has extensive management and business experience, built up over 25 years with a national high street bank.
+Tutor Richard Myhill Contact: 0113 235 4824 Email: richard.myhill@ucleeds.ac.uk Richard has extensive management and business experience, built up over 25 years with a national high street bank.
 He undertook a variety of roles in marketing, communications, product management and project management at the bank's head office; and earlier on as a branch manager in London and a period in technology training.